 Please be advised that this site is not affiliated with the Government of Canada.
-It was created to provide general Canadian Dental Care Plan information only.

 Covered Dental Services